Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 - Solovair’s is thicker and more robust

-Solovair has this “hi shine” leather and a matte, “greasy” leather, whereas the 1460s are more of a medium shine.
+Solovair has matte, greasy “Hi-Shine” leather, whereas the 1460s are more of a medium shine.

-Dr. Martens doesn’t say a lot about the origin of their leather.
-When I called them up to find out, all they said was that it comes from “South America or Asia,” which is a pretty broad net of 5 billion people to cast.
+Dr. Martens doesn’t say a lot about the origin of its leather.
+When I called them up to find out, all they said was that it comes from “South America or Asia,” which is a pretty broad net to cast (we’re talking a region of 5 billion people!).

-Solovair is a little more precise, guaranteeing that it’s from European tanneries and European cattle, a fact that’ll please the purists for whom made in England — or at least made in Europe — is really important.
+Solovair is a little more precise, guaranteeing that it’s from European tanneries and European cattle, a fact that’ll please the purists for whom made-in-England designation—or at least “made in Europe”—is really important.

 [Related: The Best Types of Leather for Boots]